When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

 Think of it like taking a photograph – choose one moment in time in the world that you have created, focus on the details, and invite the reader in with vivid descriptions of what they are seeing.

-Experimenting with adjectives, metaphors, and similes can not only help you find new ways to paint a picture but also give voice and tone to the story from its very first page.
+Experimenting with adjectives, metaphors, and similes can not only help you find new ways to paint a picture but also give a distinctive voice and tone to the story from its very first page.

 Bonus Tip: Introduce Symbolism And Foreshadowing